 You need to determine what the domain name registrar of your domain is.
-As an example, you need to determine the domain registrar for stefanos.cloud.
+As an example, you need to determine the domain registrar for stefanos.cloud/blog.

 Your domain name registrar allows you to setup the NS records of your domain.
 The NS records point to the authoritative DNS servers for the DNS zone of your domain name.
 Managing your DNS zone is independent of your choice of domain name registrar or it can be done by the domain registrar alongside the name registration.
 In order to determine the registrar of any domain name, follow the process below.